-"I really didn't think much about FDA at all until I found out that I was a cirrhosis patient and started to think about clinical trials and all of the things that go along with that.
-As I think about what the FDA [...] we want you [the FDA] to be our champions we want you to be our protectors we understand the need for the service that you do, which is to really care about us and to keep us well, give us an opportunity to have effective medications and that's really the vital relationship that's meaningful to us [...]
+"We want you [our regulators and drug developers] to be our champions we want you to be our protectors we understand the need for the service that you do, which is to really care about us and to keep us well, give us an opportunity to have effective medications and that's really the vital relationship that's meaningful to us [...]
 We want you to be thoughtful [...] if we look behind us and we look at 10,000 deaths and we say oh that is terrible...and that's a statistic if we think about the future and 10,000 people who are dying now...what you do can have a tremendous impact"